History of Alpha for Prisons

 Through his six-year appointment as Vice-Chairman of Prison Fellowship's Justice Fellowship National Leadership Advisory Council he worked with the Missouri "Jobs for Missouri" Committee, which specifically addressed Prison Industry legislation.
 During this time Bruce developed a strong interest in the criminal justice system.
 He has also served on the Restorative Justice Council of the National Diocese Association of St Louis and was a presenter at the National Community Sentencing Guidelines Association of Chicago.
 As a result of his contributions to this work he was hired by Prison Fellowship as the Program Manager of the Iowa "InnerChange Freedom Initiative", which is an intensive prison pre and post release program for inmates.
 For two years he served as the Director of Prison Ministries for "Child Evangelism Fellowship", developing resources and programs for the highest at risk population in the world, the child of a parent in prison.

-Bruce is currently employed by ALPHAUSA USAas the NationalDeputy Director of Alpha USA Prisons & Re-Entry Division.
-He was primarily responsible for developing local church communities to invest in prisoners through not only the delivery of the Alpha Course but also for assisting in their transition back into the community through partnering with local prisons and jails through the establishment of the Alpha USA model of prisoner reintegration.
+Bruce is primarily responsible for developing local church communities to invest in prisoners through not only the delivery of the Alpha Course but also for assisting in their transition back into the community through partnering with local prisons and jails through the establishment of the Alpha USA model of prisoner reintegration.

 Lou Ronna Richardson

-With over ten years experience in ministry organizations as an office manage from Child Evangelism Fellowship and working in the import/export business and with local church, Lou Ronna was a great fit to the Alpha prison and re-entry team.
+With over ten years experience in ministry organizations as an office manage from Child Evangelism Fellowship and working in the import/export business for a large retail chain for another ten years, Lou Ronna was a great fit to the Alpha Prison and Reentry team.

-Her passion is that every inmate, juvenile or those serving time in jail would have a chance to explore the meaning of life through the Alpha course.
+Her passion is that every inmate, juvenile or anyone who’s serving time in jail would have a chance to explore the meaning of life through the Alpha course.

-She lives in Missouri with her husband Jack and has been with Alpha Prisons for nearly ten years.
+She lives in Missouri with her husband Jack and has been with Alpha Prisons for over eleven years.
 As Jack Cowley says: "She our glue that keeps us together!"

 Charles W. Colson